YecineA/elb-authentication-cognito/README.md

 ### **Delete Stack**

 Once you have done the lab and would like to delete the resources, you can delete the stack.
-Please note some dependencies might not be able to be deleted by the Stack , if so , make sure to delete them manually and re delete the stack.
+However, the Userpool and Auto-scaling group and Auto scaling launch configuration need to be deleted manually.

 https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-stack-delete-failed/